jice-nospam/yendor.ts/src/fwk/gui/README.md

-# lightweight immediate widget toolkit
+# lightweight widget toolkit
-This directory contains the source code of a lightweight immediate widget toolkit.
+This directory contains the source code of a lightweight widget toolkit.

-To understand the concept of immediate widgets, see http://www.johno.se/book/imgui.html.

 Right now, the toolkit is pretty empty as it contains only what is needed by GeneRogue.
 More widgets will be supported as the game UI gets more complex.

+# WIDGETS
+    - Label
+    - Button
+    - VPanel / HPanel
+    - Slider
+    - Draggable / DragTarget
+    - Frame

 # TODO